Data entry in the IIP interface

 Tabular data entry

-The current release focuses on the efficient data entry of tables.
 The entry of tabular data in IUCLID is very time-consuming, as each cell has to be filled individually.
-With the IIP, the user can copy a table from a worksheet (e.g. Excel) into a real tabular display in one go via the Windows clipboard.
+With the IIP, the user can copy and paste a table from a worksheet (e.g. Excel) into a real tabular display in one go via the Windows clipboard.
 Also ranges, individual lines and columns are possible.

 Below, you find a screenshot of the IIP, with a document display on the right side with one table with 4 lines.
 The table is editable, meaning that each cell can be the target of a paste operation.
 The other information in fields outside of tables is displayed read-only in the current IIP version.
 Future versions may introduce data entry capabilities also for those fields.